Skaper/skaper.github.io/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit:

-latest_posts:
+projects:
   enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 project items
   limit:
 ---